Cricket-India test, ODI tour of South Africa to go ahead without T20s | Sports-Games

 Cricket-India test, ODI tour of South Africa to go ahead without T20s

+The tourists will arrive in the country a week later than originally scheduled and start with the Boxing Day Test, with two more five-day fixtures to be played in January.
+The Board of Control for Cricket in India (BCCI) confirmed the later start on Saturday following their Annual General Meeting.
+The series was originally set to begin on Dec.
+17.

-A CSA spokesperson told Reuters that the venues for the series will be finalised in the next 48 hours, with the first two tests originally scheduled for Johannesburg and Pretoria.
-Both those cities are in Gauteng province, which is the current epicentre of a surge of COVID-19 infections in South Africa.
+A CSA spokesperson told Reuters that the venues for the series will be finalized in the next 48 hours, with the first two tests originally scheduled for Johannesburg and Pretoria.
+Both those cities are in Gauteng province, which is the current epicenter of a surge of COVID-19 infections in South Africa.

 Other parts of the country have been less affected and matches may be moved, which would be welcome for the tourists, who would skip the high bounce of the Highveld pitches.
 No reasons for cutting the T20s have been given, but it is likely to do with the later start of the test series, which pushes the whole tour schedule out by a week.